-If you can’t watch on any of the services above, you might be better off subscribing to UFC Fight Pass.
+If you can’t watch UFC Fight Night 159 online using any of the services above, you might be better off subscribing to UFC Fight Pass.
 It’s available worldwide, except for in Brazil, and while prices vary based on your location, it usually costs around $10 USD.
 There’s a week-long free trial too, so you can see if this service is right for you.

 UFC Fight Pass is regionally restricted but available anywhere except Brazil.
 If you’re in Brazil, you’ll need a VPN to use this service.

-UFC Fight Night 154 promises to be as exciting as ever.
+UFC Fight Night 159 promises to be as exciting as ever.
 Take a look below for the full schedule: